takamanu/takamanu/README.md

 </p>

 ### About Me
-- 🌱 Currently deepening my learning in Go and TypeScript (especially for React).
+- 🌱 Currently deepening my learning in Go and TypeScript (especially for React Native).
-- 👯 I’m always open to collaborating on exciting React Native projects.
+- 👯 I’m always open to collaborating on exciting Go and React Native projects.
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/fauzan-ali-vijsma-720704b2).

 <p align="center">